ymunemasa/data-tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 ## Introduction

-In this tutorial you will be introduced to Apache Zeppelin.
-In the earlier section of lab, you learned how to perform data visualization using Excel.
-This section will teach you to visualize data using Zeppelin.
+In this tutorial you will be introduced to Apache Zeppelin and teach you to visualize data using Zeppelin.

 ## Prerequisites